pyarmak/entrada-1x-docs/user/docs/curriculum/index.md

 Manage Curriculum allows users to:

-* Manage curriculum layouts and curriculum periods
+* Manage curriculum layouts and curriculum periods (a curriculum period is an instance of a layout and has specific start and end dates)
 * Manage curriculum tracks (a way to identify groups of related courses)
 *	Manage curriculum map versions (a way to capture linkages between curriculum tags relevant to specific periods of time)
 * Manage curriculum tags (the taxonomies that can be applied to courses, units, learning events and assessments)